awesomephant/al-studio-website/projects/united-generations.md

 related_projects:
   - Restore
 ---
-The United Generations proposes a new vision to create a thriving community of all ages and celebrate the advantages of shared recources.
-Developed at the Royal College of Art, the project integrates solutions like harvesting, renewable energy, local producion, and smart homes to include sustainable living as a seamless part of everyday life.
+The United Generations proposes a new vision to create a thriving community of all ages and celebrate the advantages of shared resources.
+Developed at the Royal College of Art, the project integrates solutions like harvesting, renewable energy, local production, and smart homes to include sustainable living as a seamless part of everyday life.

+In the near future, a significant part of the population is older.
+Redundant urban land is now fertile.
+Mobility is electric or human-powered.
+Co-living, re-use lifestyles, and adaptation of the existing are the norm.
+And we humans, finally learned that together we are stronger, nature is sacred, technology is our ally, and life is slow.
+Here, I propose to go back to the Arcadian archetype where community, sustainability, and simplicity are the assets for a prosperous living.
+As a test, I have analysed the Golden Lane Estate in London, a post-war example of an urban microcosm designed to advocate the modernist principles of wellbeing and social living.

 For more information please visit [www.theunitedgenerations.com](https://www.theunitedgenerations.com/)